exercism/perl5/exercises/concept/language-list/.docs/instructions.md

 ## 1. Add a language to the @Languages array

-Modify the `LanguageList::add_language` subroutine, which takes a language name as an argument, to add the language to the `@LanguageList::Languages` array.
+Modify the `LanguageList::add_language` subroutine, which takes a language name as an argument, to add the language to the end of the `@LanguageList::Languages` array.

 ## 2. Remove a language from the @Languages array

-Modify the `LanguageList::add_language` subroutine, which takes a language name as an argument, to remove the language from the `@LanguageList::Languages` array.
+Modify the `LanguageList::remove_language` subroutine to remove the last language from the `@LanguageList::Languages` array.

 ## 3. Fetch the first language from the @Languages array